Secure Docker Images with cnspec

-Scan Docker images for security misconfigurations and CVEs using cnspec.
+Scan Docker images for security misconfigurations and CVEs with cnspec.

-Scan Docker images for CVEs, end-of-life operating systems, and security misconfigurations before pushing them to a registry. cnspec evaluates images against built-in Mondoo policies or your own custom policies, giving you a gate in CI/CD to prevent vulnerable images from reaching production.
+Scan Docker images to find CVEs, end-of-life operating systems, and security misconfigurations before pushing them to a registry. cnspec applies the built-in Mondoo OS security policies (or your own custom policies) to give you a CI/CD gate that prevents vulnerable images from reaching production.

 Prerequisites